 Either way, you might miss out on a pretty penny, which raises the question: Do I always have to pay the speculation tax?
 The answer is no.

 Avoiding taxes may sound a little shady, but no need to worry: There are very legal, tried-and-true ways to not have to pay the speculation tax.
 The most obvious way to avoid it?
 Wait ten years to sell your investment property, or two years to sell your home.
 If that's not an option for you, there are other ways the legislator may assume that you're not selling your property primarily for economic reasons:

-You originally bought the property as an investment but have now been living in it yourself for the last two years
+You originally bought the property as an investment but have now been living in it yourself for the last three years

 You inherited a property that was purchased more than ten years ago

 You received the property as a gift, and it was bought more than ten years ago

 You've been using your property as a second home for the last two years and haven't rented it out when you weren't living there